Best Price Promise

 Gatwick Airport to Brighton train travel guide

-Travelling by train from Gatwick Airport to Brighton is efficient and offers a scenic and comfortable experience.
-With frequent departures from Gatwick Airport, you can reach Brighton in just 26 minutes, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Gatwick Airport to Brighton is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Gatwick Airport, you can arrive at Brighton in just 26 minutes, making it a quick and convenient option for travelling between these two places.

 Planning and booking